efletche/USSdocs.md/SSforecast-file/ssforecast-format.md

 ## Implementation Error
 *Typical Value: 0*

-This is the log of the ratio between the realized catch and the target catch in the forecast. (set value > 0.0 to cause active implementation error)
+This is (the standard deviation of) the log of the ratio between the realized catch and the target catch in the forecast.

+Set value `> 0.0` to cause active implementation error

 ## Rebuilder
 Option | Description